casdoor/casdoor-website/docs/integration/java/ShardingSphere.md

 author: jakiuncle
 ---

-[shardingsphere-elasticjob-ui](https://github.com/apache/shardingsphere-elasticjob-ui) have integrated Casdoor.We can use it after config it.
+[shardingsphere-elasticjob-ui](https://github.com/apache/shardingsphere-elasticjob-ui) have integrated Casdoor.
+We can use it after config it.

 ## Step1.
 Deploy Casdoor